Personal Data Protection Law (PDPL) and GDPR Consulting Services

 Some misleading publications state as GDPR only applies to organizations located within the EU which is completely inaccurate.
 As a result of various business operations, numerous companies located in Turkey fall under GDPR together with PDPL.

-Are you certain you are not liable to GDPR?
+Are you certain that you are not liable to GDPR?

 EU GDPR - Article 3 (Territorial Scope)